 The E-Tron doesn’t break the mold, and that’s intentional.
 It’s recognizable as a member of the Audi family thanks to its sharp headlights and its hexagonal grille.
 It’s not shaped like a spaceship, either.
 The basic idea was to create a great car that’s electric, not one whose only selling point is its battery.
 Inside, it shares its dual-screen MMI Touch Response infotainment system with other members of the Audi family, including the Q8, the A6, and the A7.
 It’s highly intuitive to use, it looks good, and it responds quickly to touch inputs.

-The sheet metal hides a skateboard-like platform built around a 95-kWh lithium-ion battery pack that’s about as big as a king-size mattress.
+The sheet metal hides a skateboard-like platform built around a 95kWh lithium-ion battery pack that’s about as big as a king-size mattress.
 It channels its charge to two electric motors (one over each axle).
-The system provides 360 horsepower and 413 pound-feet of torque in normal driving conditions.
-These figures go up to 408 and 489, respectively, when a boost mode kicks in.
-The E-Tron isn’t light, it tips the scale at nearly 5,500 pounds, but it performs the zero-to-60-mph sprint in 5.5 seconds with the boost mode engaged.
+The system provides 360 hp in normal driving conditions.
+This figure goes up to 408 when a boost mode kicks in.
+The E-Tron isn’t light, it tips the scale at nearly 5,500 pounds, but it performs the 0-60mph sprint in 5.5 seconds with the boost mode engaged.
 That’s a respectable statistic considering its size, segment, and mission.
-Range checks in at 204 miles, and quick-charging technology zaps the battery pack with 54 miles of range in just 10 minutes.
+Range checks in at 222 miles, and quick-charging technology zaps the battery pack with 54 miles of range in just 10 minutes.

 Read our full Audi E-Tron review

 The Digital Trends automotive team tests vehicles through a comprehensive scrutinizing process.
 We examine the qualities of the exterior and interior and judge them based on our expertise and experience in the context of the vehicle’s category and price range.
 Entertainment technology is thoroughly tested as well as most safety features that can be tested in controlled environments.